dushoff/pcard/notes.md

 * There's a hot link for most recent eStatement (if you keep up to date) Report Outbox to get them (eventually)

+Bell; Posting date is when you PAY
+So you do know where it should go, if it's the middle of a month
 * https://mybell.bell.ca/Login
 * Log in as Chyun for internet
+* Pay bill with two credit cards
+* cloud/bellNow.pdf